juliandieskau/blog/README.md

 Personal blog ("Gruppe" 7)

 ## Add new pages
 Copy ./template.php to use as a template for all pages.
+EVERY name of a .php file has to be UNIQUE to ALL other .php blog files and only be made of alphanumerics and underscores!

 ## Set up website
 ### Start webserver